AAPI Mental Health Zines and More

 A: You can, but just for full clarity, this event will be in-person and most planning activities will be in-person.
 Depending on what you want to gain from this experience, I can try my best to make sure you get what you want to put in, but there will only be so much that I can do for you if you aren't local to Portland.

 BUT!
 I don't want to refuse anyone, especially if you really want to meet other AAPI creatives!
-Fill out the form and I'll get in touch with you :)
+Get in touch with me here with my contact form

 Q: How will this help me meet other AAPI creatives?